How Construction Managers Can Encourage Employee Health

 - Evaluate Construction Health Risks.
 This can be particularly challenging because of the constant changes going on in construction projects and the wide variety of professionals called on to deliver a complete building, bridge, or other structure.

 - Plan the Handling of Risks.
 Each risk requires a solution suited to that particular risk.
-You’ll also want to define how risk reduction or handling will be measured, and the goals to be achieved (zero risk and/or zero negative impact in as many cases as possible).
+You’ll also want to define how risk reduction or handling will be measured, and the goals to be achieved.

 - Get Everybody On Board.
 Clients, main contractors, subcontractors and workers all have an essential part to play in helping foster healthy working conditions and eliminating unhealthy environments or practices.
 Find out from employees ‘on the ground’ what works and what needs to be improved.